 Since more is getting done in less time, it reduces physical fatigue for your associates, which can keep them working optimally.
 In turn, warehouses can witness a 2x to 3x increase in productivity.

 5. Enhancing human labor

 There’s a fear that autonomous mobile robots will take the jobs of warehouse associates.
-However, there’s no need to eliminate man-hours.
-Instead, collaborative robots work alongside human workers.
+However, there’s no need to eliminate human workers.
+Instead, collaborative robots work alongside human associates.
 By making their work more efficient and minimizing unnecessary walking, which reduces fatigue, collaborative robots can help to boost employee satisfaction.
 With less to worry about, associates can focus on optimizing their work habits, so they become more efficient.

 For example, let’s look at the typical work day of a warehouse associate.
 Associates have to walk through a large warehouse, picking up orders one SKU at a time.
 Workers place items in containers and transport them to the appropriate area, such as picking and packing areas, either manually or by pushing filled containers along on a cart.
 As associates fill orders, containers and carts get heavier, making them more difficult to carry or push and contributing to strain and fatigue.